scottenriquez/scottie-is-xxx/scottie-is-xxx/content/blog/writing/cost-conscious-terraform/index.md

 ```shell
 cdk destroy
 ```

+If you spun up a Cloud9 environment, be sure to delete that as well.

 ## Disclaimer
 At the time of writing this blog post, I currently work for Amazon Web Services.
 The opinions and views expressed here are my own and not the views of my employer.